Polar Bear Cookies

 - All-Purpose Flour – This recipe turns out best with AP flour, but you can use a gluten-free flour blend if needed.

 - Cornstarch – Cornstarch helps give these cookies a soft texture!
-If you don’t have any one hand it can be omitted, but your cookies won’t bake up as soft.
+If you don’t have any on hand, it can be omitted, but your cookies won’t bake up as soft.

 Substitutions and Swaps – Buttercream Frosting